beshoysabri/coding-task/README.md

 All processing occurs in Docker containers to ensure reproducibility:
 - The main pipeline uses `battery-data-pipeline` image
-- Visualization and reporting use `battery-data-viz` image
+- Visualization and reporting use `battery-data-viz` image ( Installed on-the-fly by the bash scripts)
 - All dependencies are installed automatically

 ## Development